2022

 General Chiropractic Council

-Concerns summary The chiropractor failed to take pre-treatment spinal images and mobilised the patient after loss of sensation, highlighting concerns about inadequate pre-treatment assessment and the need for mandatory First Aid training for chiropractors.
+Concerns summary (AI summary) The chiropractor failed to take pre-treatment spinal images and mobilised the patient after loss of sensation, highlighting concerns about inadequate pre-treatment assessment and the need for mandatory First Aid training for chiropractors.

 Joan Robinson